dineshcx/bq-write/README.md

 # bq-write

+> Query your app's BigQuery dataset (Fivetran / Datastream / Airbyte sync) in plain English — using your ORM entities as context.

 Ask questions about your data in plain English. `bq-write` reads your app's source code to understand your schema — entity names, column types, enum values, table relationships — then generates accurate BigQuery SQL and runs it.

 ```